Cameron Miles successfully acts for ‘treasure hunter’ in unusual state immunity case under s 10(4)(a) of the State Immunity Act 1978

 Judgment was handed down on 16 December 2020.
 Sitting as a judge of the High Court, Sir Nigel Teare held that (for the purposes of the provision) the Tilawa and the silver were indeed in commercial use when the wreck was salved, noting that, on sinking, the ship was a merchant vessel and its cargo was being shipped under a commercial contract of carriage – and that nothing had happened between 1942 and 2017 to alter the status of either.
 As such, SIA s 10(4)(a) applied and South Africa was not immune from proceedings in rem in respect of the silver.

 Argentum v The Silver is the first case ever to consider SIA s 10(4)(a) – and only the second in which SIA s 10 has been considered.
 It is therefore likely to become a useful item of state practice concerning state immunity in Admiralty proceedings, and will be of particular interest to international and foreign relations lawyers worldwide.

-Cameron was led by Stephen Hofmeyr QC of 7KBW and Liisa Lahti of Quadrant Chambers.
+Cameron was led by Liisa Lahti, 3VB, and Stephen Hofmeyr QC of 7KBW.
 He was instructed by Stephen Askins of Tatham & Co.
 The judgment can be found here.
 An article in The Times on the case can be found here (paywall).